prash813/microcloud-demo/microcloud-demo-setup.md

 listener 1883 10.80.130.2

 ```
-listener address is IP address that lxc container gets.
+listener address is IP address that lxc container gets from lxd networking framework like ovn or ubuntu fan.

 6. Run matter-hauto-demo.matterdemo (if this is not the service in a [matter-hauto-demo server side snap](https://github.com/prash813/matter-mqtt-demo-service.git)).